Vladimir-csp/uwsm/README.md

 ### 3. Slices

-By default `wayland-session` launhces WM service in `app.slice` and all processes spawned by WM will be a part of `wayland-wm@${wm}.service` unit.
+By default `wayland-session` launhces compositor service in `app.slice` and all processes spawned by compositor will be a part of `wayland-wm@${wm}.service` unit.
 This works, but is not an optimal solution.

 Systemd [documentation](https://systemd.io/DESKTOP_ENVIRONMENTS/#pre-defined-systemd-units)